 User focused design #

-After we solved the website's technical problems, I turned my attention to the aspect of design.
+After we solved the website's technical problems, we turned our attention to the aspect of design.
 After several months of UX research, I presented several new mockups and the beginning of a design system for the website going forward.
 The new design was focused on intentional use of white space, thoughtful use of color, and clear typographical hierarchy.
+The final designs and illustrations were a collaborative effort involving our project manager Jessika Reed, graphic designer MJ Moon, and myself.

 To ensure the maintainability of the structure and design of the website, my team and I created a comprehensive design system and documentation website that outlined core design philosophy, UI components, content strategy, organization, and naming conventions.